HaohanZhutcd/Computational_Method/README.md

 <img src="CPI.png" width="500">

+figure 3: Output of Cubic Splines Interpolation

 3. Comparing the two different interpolation methods, we notice that Cubic Spline Filter has a lower MSE than the Median filter with filter_size = 3.
 The runtime of median_filter and cubic spline interpolation showed as follow.

 <img src="Comparisons .png" width="500">

+figure 4: Execute time and mse between Splines and Median

 After listening to the two restored files, we note that both audios eliminate clicks and sound similar.